Encouraging words to use with your Homeschooler

 My daughter has applied this same strategy to me on my hard days, by asking me ‘Do you need a hug?”
 Instantly I felt better.
-I firsthand experienced how effective and heartwarming this gesture is even as an adult.
+I firsthand experienced how effective and heartwarming this gesture can be in any given situation.

 YOU’RE MY BLESSING

-The mere fact that we are given such a God-glorifying task of raising kids in the way they should go we do well in reminding them, that they’re a blessing.
+The mere fact that we are given such a God-glorifying task of raising kids in the way they should go, we do well in reminding them of this truth.

 Children need to be reminded of this truth that you still care and will continue to guide them on the right path, even if they fight you and want to do it their way.

-With that said there will be times kids act unruly and as parents, we need to remind ourselves to seek godly counsel on how to best guide our kids when they are acting like this.
+With that said, there will be times kids act unruly and as the parent, we need to remind ourselves to take action and seek counsel on how to best guide our kids when they are misbehaving.

 First–Year Homeschooling Related Articles

 - 2-Step Game Plan to Prevent Burnout for First Year Homeschooling Moms

 - 3 Starter Books for first-year Homeschooling Moms